CoderProf/DevOps_Cloud_Exercises/DB-Automation-1.md

 When a Developer  merges a PR with new/updated DB scripts , the relese pipline will auto-trigger and run the DB Scripts in Dev DB first, then Test DB and Then Prod DB

 Verify that the Databases are refelecting the chnages as per the DB Scripts.

+Also if we need to roll back the deployemnt to a previous version , the DB chnages shoudl also be rolled back to the state of that version.